-Many of us have experienced having our blood drawn at least once or twice in our lives, quite frequently for others.
-Whether it’s used for diagnostics or therapeutics, a skilled medical professional should perform it carefully and precisely.
-However, we have probably mistaken the nurse being the one carrying out this procedure.
+Many of us have experienced having our blood drawn at least once or twice, quite frequently for others.
+A skilled medical professional should perform it carefully and precisely, whether it’s used for diagnostics or therapeutics.
+However, we have mistaken the nurse being the one carrying out this procedure.
 In reality, it is likely the phlebotomist that is performing this task.
-Phlebotomy is the process of puncturing a vein to extract blood using a cannula.
+Phlebotomy is puncturing a vein to extract blood using a cannula.
 Being a phlebotomist is fast becoming one of the most in-demand professions globally, where one can carve out a great career.

 This article will cover the responsibilities of being a phlebotomist, its required skills, perks, and career options.